JeMaNd-r/scrabble_help/README.md

 ## Getting Started

 Download the repository and run the *app.py* file using a terminal in VS Code or a command line interpreter (e.g. CMD).
-You will be asked to provide the letters separated by comma.
+You will be asked to provide the letters without deliminator.
 Afterwards, the top 5 words scoring most points will be shown with their score.
 The score is based on the Scrabble scoring system.

 ### Prerequisites